 Gloves and face masks

-Most professional painters do have these supplies at the ready and do not expect you to buy it for them.
+Most professional painters do have these supplies at the ready and do not expect you to buy them for them.
 You probably have to purchase this only when attempting to paint the room yourself as you will be dealing with solvent-based products like thinner that produce harmful fumes.

 In this case, gloves and masks are important as they protect you from the effects of harmful chemicals, such as skin irritation or respiratory damage.